mBansal-centric/java-ai-setup-guide/java-setup/SETUP_STEPS.md

 - Validation prompts
 - Migration / modernization prompts

+General Rules:
+- Every example MUST instruct the AI to reference `docs/java-context/context_guide.md`
+- All prompts MUST be specific, actionable, and aligned to Spring Boot + Java best practices
+- Avoid generic or theoretical prompts — only real development tasks used in enterprise projects

 ---

 # 🧪 Step 7 — Validation
+> Note: All required binaries (Spotless, Checkstyle, Snyk) are already downloaded
+> and available in the `tools/` and `scripts/` directories.
+Do NOT suggest downloading
+> or re-installing them.
+Simply run the validation commands below.

 ## 🔍 Run All Checks